Who we are

-All our third-party service providers and other entities in the group are required to take appropriate security measures to protect your personal information in line with our policies.
+All our third-party service providers and any relevant Farnborough Airport subsidiaries are required to take appropriate security measures to protect your personal information in line with our policies.
 We do not allow our third-party service providers to use your personal data for their own purposes.
 We only permit them to process your personal data for specified purposes and in accordance with our instructions.

 We will retain your personal information for a period of 6 months after we have communicated to you our decision about whether to appoint you to the role.
 We retain your personal information for that period so that we can show, in the event of a legal claim, that we have not discriminated against candidates on prohibited grounds and that we have conducted the recruitment exercise in a fair and transparent way.
 After this period, we will securely destroy your personal information in accordance with applicable laws and regulations.

 Your information rights

 Under certain circumstances, by law you have the right to: